usnistgov/autoSDC-ZnNi-corr/README.md

 This is a paper companion repository containing data analysis and visualization code reproducing the analysis in our Zn-Ni pH series work.

+To process the raw electrochemical data and generate a table of results:
 ```sh
 python scripts/generate_report.py
 ```